 6. Understand the active chemistry

 In chemical etching, it is highly important to understand your etching chemistry.
 Understanding what materials or chemicals may react can go a long way in terms of safety.
 It is easy to underestimate what reactions can occur with your chemistry.
 If an incompatible component is added, the outcomes can range from a highly exothermic reaction to a release of toxic gas.

 Maintaining a safe environment in the chemical etching industry is highly important.
 If you follow these tips you’ll be a few steps closer to having a safer chemical etching shop.

 Are you looking to make your chemical etching shop safer?
 At Chemcut, we offer an extensive preventive maintenance agreement that is customer-specific.
 This program could be annual, semi-annual, monthly, or whichever works best for you.
-Should you be interested in this type of service, please contact our service department by clicking here.
+Should you be interested in this type of service, please contact our service department.